JeffRice/reactUI/README.md

 ## GET /calculations/<uuid>

+`<uuid>` here is the value of a calculation's `id` field in the list of calculations returned by `/calculations`.

 Returns a JSON object of the calculation with ID `<uuid>`.
-The object will be of the form above, and contain an extra property, `values`, which is the list of intermediate values the calculation went through before arriving at its current value.
+The object will be of the form above, and contains an extra property, `values`, which is the list of intermediate values the calculation went through before arriving at its current value.

+If you implement the
+d3 graph, the graph is a line graph of the numbers in the `values` property (an array of 2000 values).

 ## POST /calculations